jepetersohn/phase-3-guide/README.md

 - All our challenge solutions/repos should be under phase organization.
 - Make sure you check out [Phase 3 Git Workflow](../../../phase-3-guide/blob/master/git-workflow.md#phase-3-github-workflow)
 - Don't burn out, take care of each other.

-### Student Handbook

-The [student handbook](../../../student-handbook) has information about DBC's agreements, policies, and rules.
-Please review it.